Terry Crowley: Coaching career

 Crowley has served as the hitting coach for the Baltimore Orioles from 1985 through 1988, the Minnesota Twins from 1991 through 1998, and the Orioles again from 1999 through 2010.
 Crowley served as a roving hitting instructor in the Orioles organization in 2011.
 He was an interim bullpen coach in 2011, following Mark Connor's resignation and the subsequent promotion of bullpen coach Rick Adair.
 In 2014, Crowley worked with Oriole Chris Davis on his hitting.

 Personal life

-Crowley attended Curtis High School after graduating he attended Long Island University, Brooklyn Campus, before being drafted by the Orioles in 1966.
+Crowley graduated from Curtis High School.
+He attended Long Island University, Brooklyn Campus, before being drafted by the Orioles in 1966.